January 31st, 2012

 (English) Design submitted by Peter from the UK.

-Design submitted by Sam from Germany.
+Design submitted by Ignacio from Spain.

 Ignacio says: “The inspiration for this watch design came from my previous submission, 4Cross.
 It’s practically the same idea, but much more simple and with another aspect.
 I searched for some inspiration in the Tokyoflash Watch Museum, the Tibida and Pimp Pusher watches inspiring me the most.
 Read the rest of this entry »